 Operational and compliance risks are identified, analysed and managed through regular meetings with functional specialists.
 Probability of occurrence and potential impacts are assessed and the mitigation measures in place are reviewed to assess their adequacy.
 Our Artisans are therefore given a defined framework to work within and are encouraged to keep abreast of major disruptions in the hospitality industry.
 We are thus continually on the lookout for emerging risks.
-Business processes are also constantly analysed and consolidated following recommendations made by internal and external auditors or other 1.
-The first line of defence (functions that own and specialised service providers.
+Business processes are also constantly analysed and consolidated following recommendations made by internal and external auditors or other specialised service providers.